-Microsoft’s long-awaited dual-screen smartphone finally has a UK release date – sort of.
+Microsoft’s long-awaited dual-screen smartphone finally has a confirmed UK release date and a price.
 Read on to discover all there is to know about the Surface Duo, including the price, specs and when it’ll launch.

 The Duo is Microsoft’s first phone since the Lumia and Windows Phone and the first to feature a dual-screen design.

-While the Neo was delayed earlier on in the pandemic to allow Microsoft to focus on developing Windows 10 and its web services during this time, the Duo doesn’t appear to have suffered any similar pushbacks.
+While the Neo was delayed earlier to allow Microsoft to focus on developing Windows 10 and its web services during this time, the Duo doesn’t appear to have suffered any similar pushbacks.